aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/barcode-generation/using-checksum-in-1D-barcodes/_index.md

 ---

 ## Overview
 The concept of **checksum** (also called *check digit*) as an error detection mechanism has been introduced to verify the correctness and integrity of information encoded in 1D barcodes.
 Checksums are aimed to ensure that barcode data have not been corrupted or lost and that barcode reading has been performed properly.
 Usually, a checksum corresponds to the last symbol in a barcode sequence that is encoded as a typical character supported by the corresponding barcode type.
 1D barcodes may contain a checksum as an optional property or include it as an obligatory part that is calculated according to the specific algorithm.
+Then, barcode scanner decoders calculate checksums by executing required mathematical operations using the barcode digits that precede the checksum and then verify the calculation result against the checksum value.
 Some symbologies without compulsory checksum are composed of self-checking characters.
 Self-checking barcodes are inherently error resistant as any character modification is considered to be erroneous and makes a barcode unreadable.
 Two contradictory changes made in a character and a scan line at the same time may result in reading a barcode incorrectly.
 Such a discrepancy is called substitution error and can be avoided by adding checksum controls.
-Barcode scanner decoders calculate checksums by executing required mathematical operations using the barcode digits that precede the checksum and then verify the calculation result against the checksum value.

 ## Definition of Checksum
 The majority of 1D barcode standards have been introduced in the 70s; for most of them, the checksum is defined in a rather simple way, as a sum of all preceding barcode characters modulo the index of the maximal encoded character.
 In contrast, the *DataBar* group of barcode standards introduced at the beginning of the 2000s relies on the much more sophisticated checksum verification algorithm that is similar to those of modern data transmission protocols.